Manaslu Circuit Trek - 14 Days

 Medical Kit & Oximeter: Your guide carries a first aid kit and an oximeter in case of any emergencies during the trek.

-100 % guaranteed departures: Once you book your trek with us, there is 100 % guarantee that your trip will run.
+100 % guaranteed departures: Once you book your trek with us, there is a 100% guarantee that your trip will run.
 But due to various reasons, the trip can be rescheduled.

 Short Itinerary Outline